-The following table sets forth our actual capitalization as of June 30, 2009, and our capitalization as of June 30, 2009, as adjusted to give effect to (a) the sale of common shares in this offering at an offering price of \$ per share, which is the midpoint of the price range set forth on the front cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (b) the sale of an aggregate of common shares in the concurrent private placement to our Manager, at an offering price of \$ per share, which is the assumed initial public offering price.
+The following table sets forth our actual capitalization as of June 30, 2009, and our capitalization as of June 30, 2009, as adjusted to give effect to (a) the sale of common shares in this offering at an offering price of \$ per share, which is the midpoint of the price range set forth on the front cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and (b) the sale of an aggregate of common shares in the concurrent private placement to EMG Holdings, L.P., an affiliate of our Manager, at an offering price of \$ per share, which is the assumed initial public offering price.
 You should read this table together with "Use of Proceeds" included elsewhere in this prospectus.